-Minnesota Stories in a Changing Climate, a two-year project funded through the Minnesota Environment and Natural Resources Trust Fund, will uniquely feature individual stories to create compelling examples of how climate change has and will impact Minnesota communities.
-For more information and to follow the Minnesota Stories in a Changing Climate blog series, click here.
+Climate Minnesota: Local Stories, Community Solutions, a two-year project funded through the Minnesota Environment and Natural Resources Trust Fund, will uniquely feature individual stories to create compelling examples of how climate change has and will impact Minnesota communities.
+For more information and to follow the Climate Minnesota: Local Stories, Community Solutions blog series, click here.

 You can view our full profile at the Charities Review Council.